vvarik/32drugs/README.md

     you now plot everything exactly as in step 3 above, except having OD on y-axis, here’s what [output](doc/tasks/04_out.pdf) should look like.

+2. Constrain the OD at limit of detection.
+You might have noticed on the previous plot that some of the growth curves start at very low values.
+In fact, some of the ODs ended up negative.
+This is because the values are actually lower bound by limit of detection (LOD).
+    Experience tells that at OD<sub>595</sub> with 30 µL/well in LB, the limit of detection is ~0.03.
+So the final step for deriving background subtracted ODs is to constrain OD at 0.03.
+Multiple ways are again possible, I would go for `ifelse` statement.
+Here’s what the resulting [output](doc/tasks/05_out.pdf) plot should look like.